 Shut Up & Write sessions are part of a worldwide movement.
 They’re regular, structured social writing sessions, designed to overcome research student isolation while helping you beat procrastination.
-Graduate students can use these sessions to write well and write together, providing moral support and motivations.
+Graduate students can use these sessions to write well and write together, providing moral support and motivation.

 Join GSA for regular Shut Up & Write-a-Thons

 Extended Shut Up & Write sessions called Shut Up & Write-a-Thons are now being offered to support graduate students make significant progress in thesis and assignment writing.

-We are running semi-regular monthly sessions which are great support for study and will help you beat procrastination and meet other graduate students.
+We are running semi-regular monthly sessions which are a great support for study and will help you beat procrastination and meet other graduate students.

 We use the Pomodoro Technique (25 minutes writing with 5-minute breaks) and teach the generative method to make sessions as productive as possible.
 We will provide you with information and resources to power your studies.
 You can work on anything you like, but you must be writing.